 As Executive Vice President and Chief Administrative Officer of American Savings Bank (ASB), Beth Whitehead champions ASB’s employee experience with the goal of creating a great place to work.

 In her role, she develops programs and benefits that provide opportunities for teammates to fulfill their careers within the bank.
-In 2019, Beth spearheaded the company’s move to the new ASB Campus, a building that in 2019 brought together approximately 650 teammates from five locations on Oahu in an innovative, collaborative workplace.
+In 2019, Beth spearheaded the company’s move to the new ASB Campus, a building that in 2019 brought together more than 650 teammates from five locations on Oahu in an innovative, collaborative workplace.

 In addition, Beth is responsible for ASB’s Human Resources, Learning and Development, Communications, Government Affairs, Corporate Real Estate and Facilities, Legal, Compliance and Corporate Security teams.